-Traffic Control Supervisor’s name
+Traffic Control Supervisor’s name and signature

 630.11 (8)

 Overseeing all requirements covered by the Contract that contribute to the convenience, safety and orderly movement of traffic.
-Have an up-to-date copy of the MUTCD and applicable standards and specifications available at all times on the project.
+Have an up-to-date copy of the MUTCD, in-use MHTs, and applicable standards and specifications available at all times on the project.